Torbraw/astro-components/src/components/ui/dialog/README.md

 - You need to englobe your `Dialog` and `DialogTrigger` components with the `DialogRoot` component.
 - The `DialogTrigger` take a child component that can be any element.
+- You can also register a ref to the `Dialog` component to open/close it programmatically or listen to the `open` and `close` events.

 ### Other infos